cog

 2: Print the page (Ctrl+P), then cancel & click “try again”.
 A proxy tab will open.

-os; App Diagnose WiFi Bypass
+Any OS Blocksi;GoGuardian;Hapara;iBoss;Securely App Diagnose Wi-Fi Bypass

-Requires an app
+Requires a app

 a p p.